isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Basketball).md

 2018

 *   South Zone 'B' Division Inter-School Basketball Championship (Girls) 2018 – Fairplay Award
-*   ActiveSG-BAS Developmental League (Girls) 2018 – 3rd Runner-Up
+*   ActiveSG-BAS Developmental League (Girls) 2018 – 3rd&nbsp;Runner-Up
-*   Outram Invitational Cup ('C' Division Boys) 2018  – 1st   Runner-Up
+*   Outram Invitational Cup ('C' Division Boys) 2018&nbsp; – 1st&nbsp; &nbsp;Runner-Up

 **Training Programmes**

 1\.
 Elementary Training Programme

-This programme introduces the students to basic Basketball techniques e.g. principles and skills to dribble, pass, shoot and defend, as well as fitness training to improve stamina and footwork.
+This programme introduces the students to basic Basketball techniques e.g. principles and skills to&nbsp;dribble, pass, shoot and defend, as well as fitness training to improve stamina and footwork.

 Additional training sessions are organised in preparation for competitions.
 Regular friendly matches are also arranged to help our players gain more game experience.